 - If you are an angler, does the kayak have an angler version with angling accessories like rod holders, deck rails and an anchor trolley?

 When you buy a kayak, you are spending your hard-earned money.
 Be an educated consumer.
-Compare specs, performance, quality and features of kayaks before you buy.
+Compare specs, performance, quality and features of kayaks to suit your requirements before you buy.